Winning Run

-is a first-person arcade racing simulation game developed and published by Namco in late December 1988 in Japan, before releasing internationally the following year.
-The player pilots a Formula One racer, with the objective being to complete each race in first place, all while avoiding opponents and other obstacles, such as flood-hit tunnels, pits and steep chambers.
-It was the very first game to run on the Namco System 21 arcade hardware, capable of 3D shaded polygons.
+is a first-person arcade racing simulation game developed and published by Namco in December 1988 in Japan, before releasing internationally the following year.
+The player pilots a Formula One racer, with the objective being to complete each race in first place, while avoiding opponents and other obstacles, such as flood-hit tunnels, pits and steep chambers.
+It was the first game to run on the Namco System 21 arcade hardware, capable of 3D shaded polygons.

 Development of the game began in 1985, taking three years to complete.
 Upon release, Winning Run was a major commercial success in Japan and a fairly moderate success in the West.
-The game received a favorable critical reception, many complimenting its impressive 3D graphics for the time period, alongside its Formula One racing realism.
-It is considered a milestone in 3D polygonal graphics technology, being able to draw 60,000 individual polygons per second.
+The game received a favorable critical reception, with many complimenting its impressive 3D graphics for the time, alongside its Formula One racing realism.
+It was considered a milestone in 3D polygonal graphics technology, being able to draw 60,000 individual polygons per second.
 Winning Run would go on to receive numerous awards from gaming publications, and be followed up by two arcade sequels; Winning Run Suzuka GP (1989) and Winning Run '91 (1991).
 A similar arcade game, Driver's Eyes, was released in 1990.

 Gameplay

 Winning Run is a first-person Formula One simulation racing video game.
 The player controls a Formula One racer, with the objective being to make it to the end of each race while in first place.
-Two gameplay modes are present – Easy and Technical, both of which affect the speed of the player's car.
-The player will need to first complete a "qualifying lap" in order to begin the final race, which will have the player pitted against twelve opponent vehicles.
+Two gameplay modes are present: Easy and Technical, both of which affect the speed of the player's car.
+A "qualifying lap" will need to be completed first in order to begin the final race, which will pit the player against twelve opponents.
 Common obstacles include pits, flood-hit tunnels and steep cambers.

-The game is housed in an "environmental" arcade cabinet, capable of twisting and moving according to the player's direction input in the game itself.
-Unlike previous cabinets of its type, which commonly used hydraulics, Winning Run instead used a series of electric rams and runners to make the machine move, which has been cited as giving off a more realistic sense of driving.
-A steering wheel is provided for input, as is staple for racing arcade games.
+The game is housed in an "environmental" arcade cabinet, capable of twisting and moving according to the player's direction input.
+Unlike previous cabinets of its type, that commonly used hydraulics, Winning Run instead used a series of electric rams and runners to make the machine move, which has been cited as giving off a more realistic sense of driving.
+A steering wheel is provided for input, which is a staple for racing arcade games.

 Development and release

-Development of Winning Run officially began in 1985 – it was being developed for the Namco System 21 arcade board, later nicknamed "Polygonizer", which allowed for 3D shaded graphics and ability to draw a total of 60,000 individual polygons per second, considered a milestone for its time – Winning Run would become the first game to use the hardware.
+Development of Winning Run officially began in 1985.
+It was being developed for the Namco System 21 arcade board, later nicknamed "Polygonizer", that allowed for 3D shaded graphics and the ability to draw a total of 60,000 individual polygons per second, which was considered a milestone for its time; Winning Run would become the first game to use the hardware.
 Music for the game was composed by Hiroyuki Kawada, who previously composed the original score for Galaga '88.
-It was officially released in Japan late in December 1988 and later in Europe in January 1989, where it was presented at the Amusement Trades Exhibition International trade show in London.
+It was officially released in Japan in December 1988 and later in Europe in January 1989, where it was presented at the Amusement Trades Exhibition International trade show in London.
 In North America, it was released in September 1989.